About CRs at UVA

 Read about our organization's values and mission.

 Here at the University of Virginia, our College Republicans chapter works tirelessly to promote Republican values in every way we can.
-Throughout the academic year, we focus on creating an impact in the Charlottesville community by campaign for conservative candidates, and creating spaces for discussions between students and hosted speakers.
+Throughout the academic year, we focus on creating an impact in the Charlottesville community by campaigning for conservative candidates and creating spaces for discussion between students and hosted speakers.

 Who We Are

 College Republicans at the University of Virginia is a Contracted Independent Organization (CIO) of UVA.
 Founded in 1954, we have a long history at UVA.
 We are the premier conservative organization on Grounds and are regarded as one of the most active chapters across the Commonwealth.
 Comprised of a seven member Executive Board, we govern ourselves based on our organization's written Constitution, which can be found under "About" tab in the header.

 What We Do

 Over the past few years, our members have campaigned for various State Senate and House of Delegate races by knocking doors and making phone calls.
 Members went canvassing nearly every Saturday during the Fall semester, and met weekly to make phone calls.
 For each election that happens, this chapter works hard to ensure that Republicans are elected, as that is the first step in promoting legislation that works for our values.

 Members are not only interested in supporting politicians, but also in supporting specific legislation.
 Our weekly meetings are a time for Republicans on Grounds to come together and have open and honest discussions about the policy issues impacting our daily lives.
 Recent speakers include Jen Kiggans, Congressman Dan Crenshaw, and Colonel Dan Moy and many more.
 Additionally, we host our local politicians, such as Delegate Rob Bell and Nick Freitas, to gain insight into our state’s politics.